inkline/inkline.io/content/docs/about.md

 ### Getting started
 The only prerequisite for using Inkline is having a basic understanding of Vue.js.
 If you are new to Vue.js, the best way to learn is reading through the <a href="https://vuejs.org/v2/guide/" rel="nofollow" target="_blank">Official Vue.js Documentation</a>.

-Finally, make sure to go through the <RouterLink to="/docs">Documentation Homepage</RouterLink> and discover everything Inkline has to offer.
+Finally, make sure to go through the [Documentation Homepage](/docs) and discover everything Inkline has to offer.

 ### Core Values
 When developing Inkline, our top priority was to create a UI Library that delivers an exceptional User Experience (UX) through an intuitive and appealing User Interface (UI), and efficient Development Experience (DX).